 Early Art Deco designers were clear of their intention.
 They wanted to create a style that no one had seen before.
 Unlike Tudor Revival or Classical Revival, the Art Deco movement was an aesthetic that hadn’t been seen in buildings before.

 However, many design elements were inspired by preceding movements or cultures.
-Art Deco motifs take a creative license from Native American, Egyptian, and Classical art forms.
+Art Deco motifs take a creative license from Indigenous, Egyptian, and Classical art forms.

 Not many homes were built in the Art Deco style.